MervinPraison/PraisonAIWP/trunk/readme.txt

 1. The PraisonAI chatbot in action on a WordPress page.

 == Changelog ==

+= 1.0.3 =
+* Fixed: Properly enqueue admin JavaScript using wp_enqueue_script instead of inline script tags.
+* Added: External Services documentation for OpenAI API usage with privacy policy and terms of use links.

 = 1.0.2 =
 * Updated Author URI and Donate link to mer.vin for ownership verification.